rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

   **siteId**, **component-id**, etc.

-- The TLC must be able to communicate with the supervision system at the same as communicating between TLC:s.
+- The TLC must be able to communicate with the supervision system at the same time as communicating between TLCs.

 ..  _4.3 Transport of data:  https://rsmp-nordic.github.io/rsmp_specifications/core/3.2.1/applicability/transport_of_data.html

 Functional requirements of the TLC
 ----------------------------------
-To establish coordination, it is required that both TLC:s use suitable time plan/traffic situation and synchronize their cycle timers.
+To establish coordination, it is required that both TLCs use suitable time plan/traffic situation and synchronize their cycle timers.

-- It must be possible to configure TLC:s as leader/follower
+- It must be possible to configure TLCs as leader/follower

-- One leader TLC should be able to communicate with up to 20 follower TLC:s.
+- One leader TLC should be able to communicate with up to 20 follower TLCs.

 The following input/output is needed